Barbados Tourist Attractions Inland

-Inland you will find polo fields, historic churches, potteries, art studios, historical houses, great restaurants, caves, gullies, horse riding centres, signal stations and tropical gardens.
+Inland you will find polo fields, historic churches, potteries, art studios, historical houses, great restaurants, caves, gullies, horse riding centers, signal stations and tropical gardens.

-If we start in the parish of St. Thomas you will find sloping hills and winding county roads that are surrounded by woods, caves, gullies and sugar cane fields.
+If we start in the parish of St. Thomas you will find sloping hills and winding county roads, along with woods, caves, gullies, and sugar cane fields.
 It is easy to lose your bearings in St. Thomas as the roads bend back and forth and with no coastline to guide you, you need to pay close attention to your map.

-During polo season there are two great polo grounds to visit to take in a game and these are found at Cliffton and Lion Hall.
+During polo season there are two magnificent polo grounds to visit to take in a game; Cliffton and Lion Castle.
 Polo has been played in Barbados for centuries and was imported by the British army.
 The game is still going strong today with many international teams visiting to play against the various Barbadian teams.

-If you want to buy gifts to take home or are just interested in art and crafts then there are two great places to visit in St. Thomas.
+If you want to buy gifts to take home or are just interested in art and crafts, then there are two places to visit in St. Thomas.

-The first is Earthworks Pottery, which creates vibrant colourful pieces of pottery from plates right through to the kitchen sink – literally!
-Here you can actually have a wander around the pottery and see the potter at his wheel creating these unique masterpieces.
-If you are worried about getting these delicate pieces home then Earthworks has special delivery arrangements to ship your items to you.
+The first is Earthworks Pottery, which creates vibrant, colourful pieces of pottery from plates right through to the kitchen sink!
+Here you can have a wander around the pottery and see the potter at his wheel creating these unique masterpieces.
+If you are worried about getting these delicate pieces home, then Earthworks has special delivery arrangements to ship your items to you.

-For a natural tourist attraction then head to Harrison’s Cave, where you will find deep caves, under ground waterfalls, rivers and lakes.
-In St. Thomas you will also find Welchman Hall Gully, which was created when another cave collapsed.
-This runs for a whole mile in length and is a natural tropical garden with nutmeg, clove, bamboo and palms trees lining the gully.
+For a natural tourist attraction then head to Harrison’s Cave, where you will find in-depth caves, underground waterfalls, rivers, and lakes.
+In St. Thomas you will also see Welchman Hall Gully.
+The gully runs for a whole mile in length and is a natural tropical garden with nutmeg, clove, bamboo and palms trees lining the ravine.

-If you would like to see the natural beauty of St. Thomas from horseback or on a bicycle then head to the Highland Adventure Centre, where you can organise a horse riding tour or rent a mountain bike.
+If you would like to see the natural beauty of St. Thomas on horseback or a bicycle then head to the Highland Adventure Centre, where you can organize a horse riding tour or rent a mountain bike.

-Finally in the parish of St. Thomas you will find Bagatelle Great House where you can enjoy fine dining and an excellent wine cellar.
+Finally, in the parish of St. Thomas you will find Bagatelle Great House where you can enjoy fine dining and an excellent wine cellar.
 Another great house in this area that borders on the parish of St. Joseph is Fisherpond Great House, which serves an exceptional Sunday lunch but you must book in advance.
-Please read the article on tourist attractions in St. Joseph for more information.
+You can read the article on tourist attractions in the parish of St. Joseph.

 One of the best tourist attractions in this parish is that of Drax Hall, which is one of the only three remaining Jacobean properties left in the western hemisphere.
 There is also St. Nicholas Abbey which is located in the parish of St. Peter.

-Another interesting property in St. George is Francia Plantation House, which is open to the public and is famous for it’s maps, one of which dates back to 1522.
+Another attractive property in St. George is Francia Plantation House, which is open to the public and is famous for its maps, one of which dates back to 1522.
 There is also a school now called Providence located within the grounds.
-The main house is open to the public Monday through Friday from 9am until 4pm.
+The main house is open to the public Monday through Friday from 9 am until 4 pm.

-Just up the road from Francia Plantation House is Gun Hill Signal Station, which makes up a chain of six signal stations that were erected after the slave revolt of 1818, as look out points to alert the military of any uprising from slaves.
+Just up the road from Francia Plantation House is Gun Hill Signal Station, which makes up a chain of six signal stations that were erected after the slave revolt of 1818, like lookout points to alert the military of any uprising from slaves.
 One of the great tourist attractions about this signal station is that soldiers carved a 10ft high white lion out of the chalk rock back in 1868.

-Continuing up the road from Gun Hill will bring you to Orchid World, which has over 20,000 orchids on display and provides an easy garden to wander round in an hour if you are in the area and if you are a big orchid fan.
-It opens daily from 9am until 5pm.
+Continuing up the road from Gun Hill will bring you to Orchid World, which has over 20,000 orchids on display and provides a natural garden to wander round in an hour if you are in the area and if you are a big orchid fan.
+It opens daily from 9 am until 5 pm.